nodejs/node/doc/api/fs.markdown

 systems.
 Note that as of v0.12, `ctime` is not "creation time", and on Unix systems, it never was.

-## fs.createReadStream(path[, options])

-Returns a new ReadStream object (See `Readable Stream`).

-`options` is an object with the following defaults:

-    { flags: 'r',
-      encoding: null,
-      fd: null,
-      mode: 0o666,
-      autoClose: true
-    }

-`options` can include `start` and `end` values to read a range of bytes from the file instead of the entire file.
-Both `start` and `end` are inclusive and start at 0.
-The `encoding` can be `'utf8'`, `'ascii'`, or `'base64'`.

-If `fd` is specified, `ReadStream` will ignore the `path` argument and will use the specified file descriptor.
-This means that no `open` event will be emitted.

-If `autoClose` is false, then the file descriptor won't be closed, even if there's an error.
-It is your responsibility to close it and make sure there's no file descriptor leak.
-If `autoClose` is set to true (default behavior), on `error` or `end` the file descriptor will be closed automatically.

-An example to read the last 10 bytes of a file which is 100 bytes long:

-    fs.createReadStream('sample.txt', {start: 90, end: 99});

 ## Class: fs.ReadStream